thzandvl/microhack-sap-data/SynapseWorkspace.md

 <img src="images/irt/gw-irt1.png" height=400>

-* Enter one of the keys you noted down earlier from integration runtime setup and choose `Register`.
+* Enter one of the keys you noted down earlier from the integration runtime setup and choose `Register`.

-* Enter the name of the integration runtime node configured earlier
+* Enter the name of the integration runtime node configured earlier, this is already completed by default

 <img src="images/irt/gw-irt2.png" height=400>

 * Choose `Finish`, this can take a few minutes.